Fuel Ventures Scale-up EIS Fund

 Fuel Ventures was set up and is run by Mark Pearson, founder of MyVoucherCodes, the online voucher code business.
 Mark reportedly sold myVoucherCodes, via its parent company, for £55 million in 2014.
 He’s since invested personally in several early-stage digital businesses and set up Fuel Ventures in 2013.
 Mark has personally committed to investing alongside investors in the fund.

 Fuel’s track record over this period (unrealised gains) has been impressive, although past performance is not a guide to the future.

 The Scale-up EIS fund is one of two EIS funds from Fuel Ventures.
 It seeks to make investments into early-stage digital businesses operating in three key areas: marketplaces, platforms, software as a service.
 The most promising investee companies from the Scale-Up EIS fund may subsequently receive investment from the Fuel Ventures Follow-on EIS fund.

 The Scale-up EIS fund will seek to invest in 10 to 15 companies, deploying capital over a 10-12 month period (not guaranteed).
-The fund has quarterly closing dates – the next is 17 December 2021.
+The fund has quarterly closing dates – the next deadline is 30 June 2022.

 - Focus on young digital businesses the manager believes have global potential